-We recognise that parents are children's first and most enduring educators and we value the contribution made.
+We recognise that parents are children's first and most enduring educators and we value the contribution they make.
 We recognise the role that parents have played, and their future role, in educating their children.
 We do this through:

-- Inviting parents to contribute to their child's Baseline Assessment; - Allowing children and parents the opportunity to spend time with their teacher before starting school; - Supporting children through a carefully planned transition from F1 to F2; - Inviting all parents to an induction meeting during the term before their child starts school in order to detail how we aim to work with their child particularly in relation to prime areas reading and phonics. - Encouraging parents to talk to the child's teacher if there are any concerns; - Ensuring that all parents have the e-mail addresses of their Class Teacher, Headteacher and Deputy Teacher in case they want to contact one of them regarding an issue (this is done through E-schools and welcome pack); - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents; - Providing parents an opportunity to celebrate their child's learning and development by completing "Wow Stars" which inform planning and provision;
+- Inviting parents to contribute to their child's Baseline Assessment; - Allowing children and parents the opportunity to spend time with their teacher before starting school; - Supporting children through a carefully planned transition from F1 to F2; - Inviting all parents to an induction meeting during the term before their child starts school in order to detail how we aim to work with their child particularly in relation to prime areas, phonics, reading and writing; - Encouraging parents to talk to the child's teacher if there are any concerns; - Encouraging parents to join Class Dojo so they can communicate directly with class teachers and be part of their child's learning journey. - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents;